RustCrypto/key-wraps/aes-kw/README.md

 [![Build Status][build-image]][build-link]

-Pure Rust implementation of the [NIST AES-KW Key Wrap] and [NIST AES-KWP Key Wrap with Padding] modes also described in [RFC3394] and [RFC5649].
+Pure Rust implementation of the [NIST AES-KW Key Wrap] and [NIST AES-KWP Key Wrap with Padding] modes also described in [RFC 3394] and [RFC 5649].

 ## About

-RFC3394 § 2 describes AES-KW as follows:
+RFC 3394 § 2 describes AES-KW as follows:

 > The AES key wrap algorithm is designed to wrap or encrypt key data.
 > The key wrap operates on blocks of 64 bits.
 Before being wrapped,